MagnusSmith/blog/_posts/2025-01-01-algebraic-data-types-with-java.md

 2. Circle and Rectangle Triangle and Pentagon are records, concisely defining the data they hold.
 3. Shapes demonstrates using pattern matching with switch to handle different Shape types and perform operations like calculating area, perimeter or scaling.
 The compiler ensures that all possible Shape types are covered in the switch.

-Comparison with the Visitor Pattern
+### Comparing Pattern Matching with the Visitor Pattern

-- **Verbosity**: The Visitor pattern requires a lot of boilerplate code, with separate visitor interfaces and classes for each operation.
-ADTs with pattern matching are more concise.
+When we compare pattern matching to the visitor pattern we are actually looking at two different approaches to the [expression problem](https://en.wikipedia.org/wiki/Expression_problem)
+The `Expression Problem` in computer science highlights the challenge of extending data structures and operations independently.
+Specifically, it's difficult to:

+- **Add new data types**: Without modifying existing code that operates on those data types.
+- **Add new operations**: Without modifying existing data types.

+#### Visitor

+The visitor pattern is a solution that favours extending operations over extending data types:

+- **Adding new operations (Easy)**: Create a new Visitor
-- **Openness to Extension**: Adding a new type to the hierarchy with the Visitor pattern requires modifying the visitor interface and all its implementations, violating the Open/Closed Principle.
-With ADTs, you only need to add a new record/case to the sealed hierarchy and update the pattern matching expressions.
+- **Adding new data type (Hard)**:  Adding a new type to the hierarchy with the Visitor pattern requires modifying the visitor interface and all its implementations with a new `visit` method, violating the Open/Closed Principle.
+- **Verbosity**: The Visitor pattern requires a lot of boilerplate code, with separate visitor interfaces and classes for each operation
 - **Exhaustiveness Checking**: The compiler cannot guarantee that all possible types are handled in the Visitor pattern, leading to potential runtime errors.

+##### Patten Matching

+- **Add new operations (Easy)**:  Add a new pattern matching function
+- **Add new data type (Easier)**:  Only update the pattern matching code that needs to deal with the new data type
+- **Verbosity**: ADTs with pattern matching are more concise.
-With sealed types and pattern matching, the compiler can perform exhaustiveness checking, ensuring that all cases are handled.
+- **Exhaustiveness Checking**: With sealed types and pattern matching, the compiler can perform exhaustiveness checking, ensuring that all cases are handled.

 In summary, ADTs, particularly in modern Java with records, sealed interfaces, and pattern matching, offer a more elegant, type-safe, and maintainable approach to modeling complex data and their behavior, compared to traditional techniques like the Visitor pattern.

-### Compare with the Visitor Pattern approach

-- `Verbosity`: The Visitor pattern requires a lot of boilerplate code, with separate visitor interfaces and classes for each operation.

-- `Openness to Extension`: Adding a new type to the hierarchy requires modifying the visitor interface and all its implementations, violating the Open/Closed Principle.

-- `Lack of Exhaustiveness Checking`: The compiler cannot guarantee that all possible types are handled, leading to potential runtime errors.

 References: